pylint-dev/pylint/doc/development_guide/contribute.rst

 - Add a short entry in :file:`doc/whatsnew/VERSION.rst`.

-- Add yourself to the `CONTRIBUTORS.txt` file.
+- If you used multiple emails or multiple names when contributing, add your mails and preferred name in the ``script/.contributors_aliases.json`` file.

 - Write a comprehensive commit message